 I didn’t know how to create a proper budget until I read Dave Ramsey’s Total Money Makeover.
 This book introduced me to zero-based budgeting.
 It’s a form of budgeting where you allocate every penny of your income to something.
 In Dave’s word, “every dollar has an assignment.”

 That something doesn’t have to be an expense, though.
-It can be to savings or to paying off debt.
+It can be to savings or to pay off debt.
 But, you won’t know what you can allocate until you have a budget.

 I deducted this number from my income to determine how much if any, I had left after paying for these things.
 If I didn’t have anything left, then that was a signal for me to cut something out.
 If there was money left, it would be allocated as extra money to put toward debt.